happyeric77/colorfullife-docs/docs/notifi/sdk-consolidate.md

   end
 ```

+Two keys points:

+1. The **notifi-react-hook** is difficult to be consumed as a standalone package since it is tightly coupled with the 'notifi-react-card'.

+2. The **notifi-react-card** has many complex logic to handle 'Service logic' inside its useSubscribe hook.

 ## Goal

-The idea is to consolidate notifi-sdk-ts by the following steps:

-1. Migrate useSubscribe hook from notifi-react-card to notifi-frontend-client.
-2. Combine notifi-react-hook and notifi-frontend-client.

-So the final flow will be like the flowchart below:
+To solve the problem, consolidating notifi-sdk-ts is needed so that the packages' interaction should become simple like below:

 ```mermaid
 flowchart TD